cseanburns/systems-librarianship/src/3a-searching-with-grep.md

 #### Document Types

 We can use `grep` to examine the types of documents in the list of records.
-In the following command, I use the carat key `^`, which is a regular expression to signify the start of a line, to search for lines beginning with the at `@` symbol.
+In the following command, I use the caret key `^`, which is a regular expression to signify the start of a line, to search for lines beginning with the at `@` symbol.
 The following `grep` command therefore means: return all lines that begin with the at `@` symbol:

 ```